 When I first took a look at this card in July of 2013, I thought that people would find a way to stick at least one copy of this card in a Sliver deck.
 It seemed clear to me that White wasn’t going to be a big color for Slivers, although Sentinel Sliver and Hive Stirrings were definitely playable cards.
 So there seemed to be room for this card to work out.
 Double Strike seemed too good to ignore.

 Unfortunately, outside of casual Sliver decks and Commander players running the several very good Sliver Legendary Creatures, Bonescythe Sliver never saw much play.
-Even when the Magic 2015 Slivers made the archetype even better, Bonescythe was basically forgotten.
+Even when the Magic 2015 Slivers made the archetype even better in Standard, Bonescythe was basically forgotten.
 It just didn't seem worth the deck slot for a deck that could win even without the double strike.